-- The plan must describe each jurisdiction's existing authorities, policies, programs and resources available to accomplish hazard mitigation. - Examples include, but are not limited to: staff involved in local planning activities, public works, and emergency management; funding through taxing authority, and annual budgets; or regulatory authorities for comprehensive planning, building codes, and ordinances. - a.
+ELEMENT REQUIREMENTS C1.
+Does the plan document each urisdiction's existing authorities, policies, programs and resources, and its ability to expand on and mprove these existing policies and programs?
+44 CFR 201.6(c)(3) Intent: To ensure that each urisdiction evaluates its capabilities o accomplish hazard mitigation accomplish hazard mitigation totions, through existing mechanisms.
+This is especially useful for multi-jurisdictional plans where local capability varies widely. a.
+The plan must describe each jurisdiction's existing authorities, policies, programs and resources available to accomplish hazard mitigation.
+Examples include, but are not limited to: staff involved in local planning activities, public works, and emergency management; funding through taxing authority, and annual budgets; or regulatory authorities for comprehensive planning, building codes, and ordinances.
+2. Does the Plan address each urisdiction's participation in the NFIP and continued compliance vith NFIP requirements, as ppropriate?
+44 CFR 201.6(c)(3)(ii) ntent: To demonstrate flood hazard nitigation efforts by the community hrough NFIP activities.
+Where FEMA is the official administering Federal regency of the NFIP, participation in he program is a basic community rapability and resource for flood hazard mitigation activities. a.
 The plan must describe each jurisdiction's participation in the NFIP and describe their floodplain management program for continued compliance.
 Simply stating "The community will continue to comply with NFIP," will not meet this requirement.
-The description could include, but is not limited to: - Adoption and enforcement of floodplain management requirements, including regulating new construction in Special Flood Hazard Areas (SFHAs); - Floodplain identification and mapping, including any local requests for map updates; or - Description of community assistance and monitoring activities.

-Jurisdictions that are currently not participating in the NFIP and where an FHBM or FIRM has been issued may meet this requirement by describing the reasons why the community does not participate.
+The description could include, but is not limited to: Adoption and enforcement of floodplain management requirements, including regulating new construction in Special Flood Hazard Areas (SFHAs); Floodplain identification and mapping, including any local requests for map updates; or Description of community assistance and monitoring activities.
+Jurisdictions that are currently not participating in the NFIP and where an FHBM or FIRM has been issued may meet this requirement by describing the reasons why the community does